Susan W. Tanner

-Susan Winder Tanner (born January 10, 1953) was the twelfth General President of the Young Women organization of the Church of Jesus Christ of Latter-day Saints (LDS Church) from 2002 to 2008.
+Susan Winder Tanner (born January 10, 1953) was the twelfth Young Women general president of the Church of Jesus Christ of Latter-day Saints (LDS Church) from 2002 to 2008.

 Born in Granger, Utah, to Richard W. Winder and Barbara Woodhead, Tanner grew up on the Winder family homestead at Winder Dairy.
 She earned a degree in humanities from Brigham Young University.
 Tanner married John S. Tanner in the Salt Lake Temple in 1974.
 They are the parents of five children.
 She is a great-great granddaughter of church leader John R. Winder.

 LDS Church service

 Tanner was called by LDS Church president Gordon B. Hinckley as the Young Women General President on October 5, 2002, succeeding Margaret D. Nadauld.
 As president of the Young Women, Tanner was an ex officio member of the church's Boards of Trustees/Education.
 From 2002 to 2007, Tanner's counselors in the Young Women general presidency were Julie B. Beck and Elaine S. Dalton.
 In 2007, Beck was called as the general president of the Relief Society; as a result, from 2007 to 2008, Dalton served as Tanner's first counselor, with Mary N. Cook as her second counselor.
 In 2008, Tanner was succeeded as president of the Young Women by Dalton.